 An extensive knowledge of healthcare law is necessary, but HCOs also need to understand the ins and outs of medical office practices.
 A healthcare compliance officer needs to be familiar with:

 - Healthcare agencies and regulatory standards

-This background knowledge will provide a basis for the HCO to administer the responsibilities of the position.
+This background knowledge provides a solid foundation for the HCO to administer the responsibilities of the position.
 The daily reality of working with patients, practitioners, and medical staff can be complicated when administering new compliance standards, so it’s vital for healthcare compliance officers to possess excellent leadership and communication skills.

-HCOs are responsible for developing a corporate compliance program and to administer its implementation.
+HCOs are responsible for developing a corporate compliance program and administering its implementation.
 Depending on factors such as type of practice and number of employees, this can consist of some or all of the following:

 - Creating a corporate compliance plan

 - Identifying potential risks

 - Ensuring proper creation, maintenance, distribution, and storage of documentation